mattias-jonsson/ansible_role_fail2ban/README.md

     ansible_role_fail2ban_defaults_backend: auto

 Specifies the backend used to get files modification.
-Available options are "pyinotify", "gamin", "polling", "systemd" and "auto".
+Available options are `pyinotify`, `gamin`, `polling`, `systemd` and `auto`.

     ansible_role_fail2ban_defaults_banaction_allports:

-the same as banaction but for some "allports" jails like "pam-generic" or "recidive" (default iptables-allports).
+the same as banaction but for some "allports" jails like "pam-generic" or "recidive" (default `iptables-allports`).

     ansible_role_fail2ban_defaults_banaction:

-banning action (default iptables-multiport) typically specified in the [DEFAULT] section for all jails.
+banning action (default `iptables-multiport`) typically specified in the [DEFAULT] section for all jails.
 This parameter will be used by the standard substitution of action and can be redefined central in the [DEFAULT] section inside jail.local (to apply it to all jails at once) or separately in each jail, where this substitution will be used.

     ansible_role_fail2ban_defaults_bantime_factor: